-The frustrating thing about emergencies is that, definitionally speaking, they are completely unpredictable.
+The frustrating thing about emergencies is that they are completely unpredictable.
 Just as you never know if you might accidentally trip on the stairs and break your arm, you never really know when you might be faced with a dental emergency.

 To make the process less stressful, we’ll also explain here what you should do when faced with common dentistry emergencies.

 One of the most common tooth-related maladies is the infamous toothache.
 Ranging from a slight twinge to unbelievably painful, toothaches often seem like they spring up for no reason at all.

-When faced with a toothache, you should carefully rinse your mouth with warm water and floss in the event that the pain is caused by something stuck in the mouth.
-Because toothaches can arise for a number of very different reasons, you shouldn’t try self-diagnosing or self-medicating it.
-Instead, if the pain persists, you should visit your dentist to get a professional’s opinion.
+When faced with a toothache, you should carefully rinse your mouth with warm water and floss.
+It is possible that the pain is being caused by something stuck in the mouth.
+If this doesn’t work, it may be time to call us.

 Another common type of tooth damage is a chip or crack in a tooth.
 Although teeth are made from a relatively strong material, they can still chip, break off pieces, or crack (fracture) when faced with blunt trauma.

 Your next priority should be stopping any bleeding in the mouth.
 Applying a piece of gauze and putting pressure on the area can help the bleeding stop faster.
-Be especially careful if the damaged tooth has sharp edges — sealing the area in a piece of dental wax or cement can help make sure the tooth doesn’t cause anymore problems.
+Be especially careful if the damaged tooth has sharp edges — sealing the area in a piece of dental wax or cement can help make sure the tooth doesn’t cause any more problems.

-After taking these steps, you should visit your dentist in Anchorage as soon as possible.
-With dental emergencies, the sooner you get professional treatment, the greater chance you have of saving the tooth and a complete recovery.
+With cracks or chips, the sooner you get professional treatment, the greater chance you have of saving the tooth and a complete recovery.
 Dentists can easily polish, file down, or repair cracked and chipped teeth.